Insight /

 What is Productivity Theater?

-Productivity theater can take many forms, including attending optional meetings, spending time on unimportant tasks, or creating unnecessary complex reports.
-This behavior stems from the fear of being perceived as unproductive or, even worse, being laid off.
+As such, productivity theater can take many forms, including attending optional meetings, spending time on unimportant tasks, or creating unnecessary complex reports.

 The Problem with Productivity Paranoia